QuentinGruber/h1z1-server/README.md

 ## Thanks list

-- Thank to UTIL_TRACELINE for his involvement in the project, the project would not be in this state today without him.
+- Thanks to UTIL_TRACELINE for his involvement in the project, the project would not be in this state today without him.

-- Thank to Hax max for his determination and hacking skills :stuck_out_tongue:.
+- Thanks to Hax max for his determination and hacking skills :stuck_out_tongue:.

-- Thank to LcplReaper for his interest in the project and the management of the community around the project.
+- Thanks to LcplReaper for his interest in the project and the management of the community around the project.

-- Thank to Meme for being an OG/active contributor :smile:.
+- Thanks to Meme for being an OG/active contributor :smile:.

-- Thank to Avcio for his dedication on gameplay improvement.
+- Thanks to Avcio for his dedication on gameplay improvement.

-- Thank to Rhett for his interest in the project and his research on the Forgelight engine in general.
+- Thanks to Rhett for his interest in the project and his research on the Forgelight engine in general.

-- Thank to LegendsNeveerrDie for is work on editing the map.
+- Thanks to LegendsNeveerrDie for his work on editing the map.

-- Thank to Chriis who provided the basis for this project by being the first (as far as I know) to try to emulate servers for h1z1 and who inspired me.
+- Thanks to Chriis who provided the basis for this project by being the first (as far as I know) to try to emulate servers for h1z1 and who inspired me.

-- Thank to Jacob Seidelin without whom none of this would have been possible.
+- Thanks to Jacob Seidelin without whom none of this would have been possible.

-- Thank to all those who sent messages of help and support and perpetuated the hope of playing h1z1 again.
+- Thanks to all those who sent messages of help and support and perpetuated the hope of playing h1z1 again.

 ## Setup H1Z1